BJL156/BJL156/README.md

 # Brayden Leone | BJL156 | BrayJL

-I am a programmer who will basically code anything that comes to mind, but my niche is graphics.
+I am a programmer who will code anything that comes to mind, but my niche is graphics.

-Langauges:
+Languages:
 - C++
 - C
 - Java